jvalegre/XSEDE_qsub/README.md

 # Prerequisites:
 (1) Create an account in XSEDE

-(2) Request Gaussian permissions for the Comet and Bridges clusters (send an email to the help desk requesting the permissions, not through the XSEDE user portal).
+(2) Request Gaussian permissions for the Comet and Bridges clusters (send an email to the help desk (it's help@xsede.org as of 2020) requesting the permissions, not through the XSEDE user portal).

 # XSEDE_qsub
 Script to send jobs to Comet and Bridges on XSEDE.
 It reads Gaussian com files and uses the memory and number of processors specified in those com files (with %mem and %nproc or %nprocshared keywords).